Arkoma Basin

 The Arkoma Basin is a peripheral foreland basin that extends from central west Arkansas to south eastern Oklahoma.
 The basin lies in between the Ozark Uplift and Oklahoma Platform to the north and Ouachita Mountains to the south and with an area of approximately 33,800 mi2.
 Along the southern edge of the basin, the Choctaw Fault is the boundary that separates the mountains from the basin itself.
 This basin is one of seven that lie along the front of the Ouachita and Appalachian mountain systems.
 This basin is Oklahoma's fourth largest in terms of natural gas production.
 Oil has been extracted locally, but not on a commercial scale.
 Coal was the first natural resource used commercially within the basin.
 Surface mapping of coal seams in the early part of the 20th century lead to the discovery of sub-surface features that indicated the presence of natural gas.
 Mansfield, Arkansas was the site of the first natural gas discovery in 1902.

 Geologic history

 The region where the Arkoma basin lies began to take shape with rifting in the early Cambrian.
 This rifting event resulted in the formation of a deep ocean basin that persisted to the late Devonian.
 While experts cannot constrain the exact time when the ocean basin began to close, they can infer basin closure beginning around the late Devonian to early Carboniferous.
-Subduction and subsequent formation of an accretionary prism in the early the Pennsylvanian caused normal faulting throughout the basin.
+Subduction and subsequent formation of an accretionary prism in the early Pennsylvanian caused normal faulting throughout the basin.
 By late Atokan time, foreland-style thrusting became predominant as the subduction complex pushed northward against strata.
 The resultant uplift along the frontal thrust belt of the Ouachitas completed the formation of the foreland basin.
 Because of this, deformational features become more prominent in the basin towards the southern extent on the north face of the Ouachita Mountains.